DIC100 Series differential interference contrast microscope system

 Objective Series Parameters

-Standard Working Distance Objective Series (60 mm parfocal distance, 200 mm tube lens focal length )
+Standard working-distance objective series (60 mm parfocal distance with a 200 mm tube lens )

 Model Magnification NA Working Distance Focal Length Resolution Object Field Image Field

-Long Working Distance Objective Series (95 mm parfocal distance, 200 mm tube lens focal length )
+Long working-distance objective series (95 mm parfocal distance with a 200 mm tube lens )

 Model Magnification NA Working Distance Focal Length Resolution Object Field Image Field